-Distribution: A temperate plant grown in most temperate countries, and also in many tropical countries.
+Distribution: A temperate plant grown in most temperate countries.
 It suits hardiness zones 6-11.

 Use: Leaves are eaten raw or used in soups.

 Cultivation: Plants are grown from seeds and often transplanted.
 Seedlings are transplanted after 30-35 days and spaced 45 cm apart.
 Seeds need to be sown very shallowly.
 In hot places, lettuce develop a bitter taste if transplanted or checked in their growth.
 Cutting the tap root can stop plants seeding quickly.